 - As per the City's CCTV program, all inspected storm sewers and structures were hydraulically cleaned by the Contractor to remove dirt, grease, sand, and other foreign and objectionable debris before inspection.
-The Contractor transported and disposed of all waste material associated with flushing, cleaning, or blockage removal to an approved disposal site in accordance with current Ministry of Environment, Conservation and Parks (MECP) waste disposal requirements. - Like-for-like culvert replacements were completed in various locations throughout the City in 2023 as part of the operations program managed by Public Works where pipes had reached the end of their service life. - Removal of liquid waste/oil was coordinated for four (4) OGS units with disposal at a licensed disposal facility, the remaining OGS units were cleaned out using Public Works vacuum truck.
-Two (2) OGS units were located within a construction zone at Queen's University and could not be inspected. - Several outlets required a clean out while others were unable to be located (buried).
+The Contractor transported and disposed of all waste material associated with flushing, cleaning, or blockage removal to an approved disposal site in accordance with current Ministry of Environment, Conservation and Parks (MECP) waste disposal requirements. - Like-for-like culvert replacements were completed in various locations throughout the City in 2024 as part of the operations program managed by Public Works where pipes had reached the end of their service life.

+- Removal of liquid waste/oil was coordinated for a few OGS units with disposal at a licensed disposal facility, the remaining OGS units were cleaned out using Public Works vacuum truck. - Several outlets required a clean out while others were unable to be located (buried).
 In a few locations modest maintenance work was required such as debris/object or sediment removal, erosion repair measures, minor concrete repairs, vegetation management, grate repair, and/or illegal dumping.
 Public Works was assigned a work order in Cartegraph (asset management software) with individual tasks to locate and/or clean out each outlet location that required maintenance. - Most stormwater management ponds required some form of modest maintenance work such as debris/object or sediment removal, erosion repair measures, minor concrete repairs, phragmites or wild parsnip management, landscape maintenance, fence and gate repair, dislodged structure lid resetting, missing orifice plate replacement, and/or illegal dumping removal.
 Public Works was assigned a work order in Cartegraph (asset management software) with individual tasks to rectify each pond location that required maintenance.